rrana5106/marketing-agency-accessibility-website/README.md

 # marketing-agency-accessibility-website
-This provides accessibility to the website.
+This project is to provides accessibility to the website.

 ## Description